Matt-Jns/hydra-k8s/README.md

     export TLS_CERTIFICATE_CRT="$(cat /tmp/tls.crt | base64)"
     ```

-## (Optional) Enable HTTP/2 over TLS (HTTPS)
+#### (Optional) Enable HTTP/2 over TLS (HTTPS)

-If you would like to use https instead of http you need to set the `FORCE_HTTP_ENABLED` to `false` and specify the value that will be used as the "issuer" in access and ID tokens:
+If you would like to use https instead of http, you need to set the `FORCE_HTTP_ENABLED` to `false` and specify the value to be used as the "issuer" in access and ID tokens:

+> **NOTE:** With this option enabled you may need to configure a few other options.
+For more information see the [official Ory Hydra documentation](https://www.ory.sh/docs/welcome).

 ```shell
 export FORCE_HTTP_ENABLED=true